 TCERS is a single-employer, defined benefit pension plan.
-The employee and employer contribution rates for each member are established by the Tulsa County Board of County Commissioners after recommendation by the TCERS Board of Trustees based on an actuarial calculation which is performed to determine the adequacy of such contribution rates.
+The employer and employee contribution rates for each member are established by the Tulsa County Board of County Commissioners after recommendation by the TCERS Board of Trustees based on an actuarial calculation which is performed to determine the adequacy of such contribution rates.

 Members qualify for full retirement benefits at the specified normal retirement age of 62, or when the sum of the member's age and years of credited service equals 80.
 Members may start drawing early at age 55 at an actuarial reduced rate.
+For any member hired after June 30, 2017, members qualify for full retirement benefits at the specified normal retirement age of 65, or when the sum of the member's age and years of credited service equals 90.
+Members may start drawing early at age 55 at an actuarial reduced rate.